jcubic/jankiewicz-blog/bloglet/en/aesthetics-design.md

 tags: bloglet_en
 ---

-An article which explains [Aesthetic–Usability effect](https://en.wikipedia.org/wiki/Aesthetic%E2%80%93usability_effect), a one of the cognitive biass users often make.
+An article which explains [Aesthetic–Usability effect](https://en.wikipedia.org/wiki/Aesthetic%E2%80%93usability_effect), a one of the cognitive biases users often make.